-A witness report of a brief 90 mile per hour or stronger (132 feet per second or stronger) gust from the west about 2 miles east (downstream of the accident site) and a witness report of a 50 to 70 knot gust about 1.25 miles east of accident site.
+- A witness report of a brief 90 mile per hour or stronger (132 feet per second or stronger) gust from the west about 2 miles east (downstream of the accident site) and a witness report of a 50 to 70 knot gust about 1.25 miles east of accident site.
 Gusts occurred about the time of aircraft impact.
 Another witness reported a possible strong gust a few blocks west northwest of the accident site about the time of the accident.
 Most witnesses near the accident site reported light winds.
-Mean upper flow had a westerly component.

-GOES visible satellite imagery examined on McIDAS showed an upper air cloud feature whose southward extended axis is moving across the accident location about the time of the accident.
+Mean upper flow had a westerly component. - GOES visible satellite imagery examined on McIDAS showed an upper air cloud feature whose southward extended axis is moving across the accident location about the time of the accident.
 Analysis of satellite imagery showed the feature to be moving southeast about 45 meters per second.
 This feature may have been an area of upward vertical motion containing vortices.
-There seems to be support in the witness statements for the feature seen in the satellite oriented west to east in the area of the accident.
-The flow was converging in this area, and along this discontinuity, vortices could form.
+There seems to be support in the witness statements for the feature seen in the satellite imagery.
+In addition to the two witnesses noted above, a witness at a golf course northwest of the accident site reported a brief strong gust, swirling winds, and downdrafts about 5 to 7 minutes prior to the accident.
+He estimated wind speeds at 50 to 60 miles per hour.
+At about 0940, a motorist southeast of that location (about 3 miles northwest of the accident site) reported a brief gust that almost blew his car off the road.
+A person in a Chevrolet S-10 Blazer reported a brief strong wind about the time of the crash.
+He was located a few blocks west northwest of the crash site.